 The Committee took evidence from the Minister for Children, Education, Lifelong Learning and Skills at the beginning of its scrutiny.
 After gathering evidence from stakeholders, the Committee scrutinised the Minister for a second time at its meeting on 18 October 2007.

-The Committee will report to the Assembly by 30 November.
+The Committee reported to the Assembly on 28 November 20071.

 Some of the key issues raised during the course of the Committee's evidence gathering sessions have been: